aarel/portfolio-website/README.md

 A full-stack personal portfolio site built with **Next.js (React + TypeScript + TailwindCSS)** on the frontend and a lightweight **Node.js / Express API** on the backend.
 The goal: a modular, easily updated portfolio that can run locally, sync via GitHub, and deploy to services like **Vercel** or **Render**.

+## Contributor Guide

+See [Repository Guidelines](AGENTS.md) for coding standards, testing expectations, and PR requirements.

 ---

 ## Features